-Alliance takes seriously the responsibility for the safe operation of its pipeline.
+Maritimes & Northeast Pipeline takes seriously the responsibility for the safe operation of its pipeline system.

 While our pipeline is buried beneath the ground in the ROW, we never lose sight of our potential impact on the air, water and land around us, or on our responsibility to preserve all elements of our environment.